FrostByteOrg/FrostByte/README.md

 npm run update-types
 ```

-This command will generate the appropirate types for your Supabase API client.
+This command will generate the appropriate types for your Supabase API client.
 More info [here](https://supabase.com/docs/guides/api/generating-types) and [here](https://supabase.com/docs/reference/javascript/typescript-support)